EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

 - **[`groq_service/app/routes/groq_routes.py`](groq_service/app/routes/groq_routes.py)**: FastAPI endpoints for Groq LLM operations.
 - **[`frontend/src/pages/DocumentView.tsx`](frontend/src/pages/DocumentView.tsx)**: Main UI for viewing, querying, and interacting with documents.
 - **[`docker-compose.yml`](docker-compose.yml)**: Orchestrates backend, frontend, and Groq service containers.

 ---

-## Example Usage

-- **Upload a PDF**: Go to the dashboard, click "Upload", and select a PDF file.
-- **View Document**: Click on a document to see its AI-generated summary, cleaned content, and ask questions.
-- **Ask Questions**: Use the "Q&A" tab to query the document with natural language.

----